bradsjm/hubitat-public/README.md

 # LEGACY REPOSITORY - NO LONGER ACTIVELY MAINTAINED

 If you are interested in being added as a contributor or taking ownership, please contact me at jb@nrgup.net.
+However, I am reviewing and accepting any pull requests contributed.

 ## Hubitat Package Manager